 The outline of the present paper is as follows.
 In Section 2 we present the general setting for the presently considered class of Bayesian PDE constrained inverse problems.
 We recapitulate abstract results from [6] and from the references there to delineate sufficient conditions for its well-posedness.
 We distinguish uncertain inputs from finite and from infinite-dimensional spaces.
 In Section 3, we present examples of Bayesian inverse problems for two exemplary PDEs (elliptic, with level-set models for uncertain coefficient interfaces, and nonlinear hyperbolic PDEs with uncertain flux functions) which we show to fit into the abstract setting.
 The holomorphy of the mappings relating observation data δ to the Bayesian posterior expectation and to the normalization constant is shown, for nondegenerate Gaussian observation noise, in Section 4.2.
 In Section 5.1 we introduce the DNNs considered in the ensuing expressive power bounds.
 Section 5.2 discusses polynomial and rational approximation of data-to-QoI maps, and Section 5.3 contains the statement and the proof of our main result: exponential expression rate bounds for deep ReLU NNs for the data-to-QoI maps in Bayesian inverse UQ for partial differential equations.
-Section 6 contains some conclusions and straightforward generalizations of the present results, in particular an exponential expression rate bound for the finite-dimensional setting in Section 2.1 and additive noise distributed according to a Lipschitz density ρ with respect to Lebesgue measure.
-In Appendix C, Lemma C.1, we prove a novel bound for the error of expressing the map $[x \mapsto \frac{1}{x}]$ by ReLU DNNs.
+Section 6 presents numerical experiments for a model, linear elliptic problem with uncertain coefficient which demonstrates the exponential expressivity of the DNN emulation.
+Section 7 contains some conclusions and straightforward generalizations of the present results, in particular an exponential expression rate bound for the finite-dimensional setting in Section 2.1 and additive noise distributed according to a Lipschitz density ρ with respect to Lebesgue measure.
+In Appendix C, Lemma C.1, we prove a novel bound for the error of expressing the map $[x \mapsto 1/x]$ by ReLU DNNs.

-In [11], we will address bounds on the DNN generalization error for observables in forward UQ and for unobservable quantities of interest in Bayesian inverse UQ constrained by forward PDE models with uncertain inputs from function spaces.
-There, we also furnish an error analysis of DNN training based on generic, randomized "coaching" routines for Bayesian inversion, such as the mentioned multilevel MCMC algorithms (e.g., [15]) or QMC integration with randomly shifted lattice rules (e.g., [10]).
+In [12], we will address bounds on the DNN generalization error for observables in forward UQ and for unobservable quantities of interest in Bayesian inverse UQ constrained by forward PDE models with uncertain inputs from function spaces.
+There, we also furnish an error analysis of DNN training based on generic, randomized "coaching" routines for Bayesian inversion, such as the mentioned multilevel MCMC algorithms (e.g., [16]) or QMC integration with randomly shifted lattice rules (e.g. [10]).